-How to use your camera’s exposure settings.
+How to use camera exposure settings.

 Choosing the right aperture, shutter speed, and ISO isn’t always easy.
 Make sure your photos will come out bright and clear with these helpful camera settings.